ellenrud84/RealEstateApp/README.md

 Python processes the data to calculate the 5 top neighborhoods for investment based on the users selected preferences.
 Python outputs a json file.

 ## Flask web framework
 Python Flask was used for the development of the web application.
-2 routes were created, one for the hoem page and another one fot the process of the results.
+2 routes were created, one for the home page and another one for the process of the results.

 ## Visualizations
 ### Homepage